-The Board has been formed so that it has an effective composition, size and commitment to adequately discharge its responsibilities and duties given the current size and the scale and nature of the Company's activities.
-The names of the Managing Director and three Non-Executive Directors currently in office and their qualifications and experience are stated in the Company's latest Annual Report.
+The Board has been formed so that it has an effective composition, size and commitment to adequately discharge its responsibilities and duties given the current size of the Company and the scale and nature of its activities.
+The names of the Directors currently in office and their qualifications and experience are stated in the Company's latest Annual Report.
 A Director is generally initially appointed by the Board and retires (and may stand for re-election) at the next AGM after their appointment (as outlined in Section 1.4 above).